rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **Cybersecurity Use Case**: Detecting anomalies in user behavior by classifying activities as normal or abnormal.

 **How It Works**:
-- **Gini Impurity** measures the likelihood of incorrect classification of a randomly chosen element.
+- **Gini Impurity** measures how often a randomly chosen element would be incorrectly classified.
   <p>Gini Impurity = 1 - Σ p<sub>i</sub><sup>2</sup></p>
   where p<sub>i</sub> is the probability of class i.

-- **Entropy** measures the uncertainty in the dataset.
+- **Entropy** measures the uncertainty or disorder in the dataset.
   <p>Entropy = - Σ p<sub>i</sub> log(p<sub>i</sub>)</p>
   where p<sub>i</sub> is the probability of class i.

 **Key Factors**: Lower Gini Impurity and Entropy values indicate a more homogeneous node, leading to better classification performance.

 **Example Explanation**:
 For a node with 10 normal and 30 abnormal activities:
 <p>Gini Impurity = 1 - [(10/40)<sup>2</sup> + (30/40)<sup>2</sup>] = 0.375</p>
 <p>Entropy = -[(10/40) log(10/40) + (30/40) log(30/40)] ≈ 0.81</p>
+Lower impurity or entropy means the data at that node is more pure, helping the tree make better decisions.

 ### Mean Absolute Error (MAE)
 **When to Use**: Use MAE in regression tasks where you need an easily interpretable measure of prediction errors.

 **Cybersecurity Use Case**: Estimating the time to resolve a security incident based on historical resolution times.

-**How It Works**: MAE measures the average absolute difference between the actual and predicted values.
+**How It Works**: MAE measures the average absolute difference between the actual values (y<sub>i</sub>) and the predicted values (ŷ<sub>i</sub>).
 <p>MAE = (1/n) * Σ | y<sub>i</sub> - ŷ<sub>i</sub> |</p>
 where y<sub>i</sub> is the actual value and ŷ<sub>i</sub> is the predicted value.